patschi/akvatar/README.md

 1. User visits the app and clicks **Sign in**
 2. OIDC redirect → Authentik login → callback stores user info and PK in session
 3. Dashboard shows the user's current name and profile picture
-4. User picks an image → Cropper.js enforces a square crop in the browser → compressed to WebP/JPEG via `canvas.toBlob()`
+4. User picks an image file, or imports from Gravatar / URL → Cropper.js enforces a square crop in the browser → compressed to WebP/JPEG via `canvas.toBlob()`
 5. Cropped image is uploaded to `POST /api/upload`
 6. Server validates (extension, magic bytes, Pillow decode, dimensions), strips all metadata, then resizes to all configured sizes, and saves as JPEG + PNG + WebP